 When I first started traveling, I wore Chacos for at least 8 years of constant wear – that was at least 4 or 5 pairs.
 But the Chaco flip-flops have recently become unavailable in Canada.
 What do they have against us?
 Everyone else seems to like Canadians.

 So I bought Olukaes, Havaianas, and then Reefs.
 All the guides and boatmen on my recent rafting trip in the Grand Canyon wore Chacos.
 And these guys live in their flip-flops.
 They hike everywhere in them.
 That’s because they are the best.
 After arriving back in Flagstaff after my trip, I went to a few stores but none had size 11s.
 On my 2800km drive home, I stopped when I could, but it was end of season, and there was no selection.
 I ordered some Chacos online from the states.
-It was the end of the season and the style of strap I preferred in my size wasn’t available in North America.

 I like Chacos so much, I have other styles – a pair with an all leather upper that I don’t like (heavy and the toe strap is hard leather) and a pair with a canvas upper like a shoe with a strap (I love these, they have a funky style and they are my favourite travel shoes when I need to wear socks.
 I also use them as wading shoes)